 Different Types Of Roof Valleys

-A roof valley is an architectural term to define the slope where two roofs meet.
-Technically, they are the vee-shaped metal channels formed at the ‘folds’ of a roof.
+A roof valley is an architectural term used to describe the slope where two roof sections meet.
+Technically, it is the V-shaped channel formed at the fold of the roof where water flows down toward the gutter.

 How Do I Know When My Roof Valley Is Deteriorating?